 I’ve been doing sport for as long as I can remember, mainly mountain sports like rock, ice, and alpine climbing.
-For the past 20 years, I’ve been going mountaineering all over the world; from the Alps where I grew up to the 8000m peaks of Himalaya where my focus as a professional athlete is right now.
-I’m also a Union Internationale de Associations d’Alpinisme (UIAA) mountain guide and when I am not on an expedition, I regularly work with clients climbing in the Alps and beyond.
+For the past 20 years, I’ve been going mountaineering all over the world—from the Alps, where I grew up, to the 8,000-meter peaks of the Himalaya where my focus as a professional athlete is right now.
+I’m also a Union Internationale des Associations d’Alpinisme (UIAA) mountain guide, and when I am not on an expedition, I regularly work with clients climbing in the Alps and beyond.

 I have always been motivated to train for these different activities in the hope that I could continue to improve and achieve greater goals.
-I used to design my own training program, consisting of running, cycling, swimming and indoor climbing.
-All of this was done at slightly random intervals, inconsistent work loads, and with poorly defined goals.
+I used to design my own training program, consisting of running, cycling, swimming, and indoor climbing.
+All of this was done at slightly random intervals, inconsistent workloads, and with poorly defined goals.
 Eventually, I realized that I wasn’t making the progress I expected or reaching the levels I wanted to reach.
-I was especially frustrated by my lack of ability to gain more endurance and speed; to have the power to keep going endlessly uphill.
+I was especially frustrated by my lack of ability to gain more endurance and speed, and to have the power to keep going endlessly uphill.

 When I started working with Scott, one of my main goals was to try and make a significant step forward in my performance in preparation for an upcoming expedition with one of the best alpinists of our time, Ueli Steck from Switzerland.

-Our objective was to climb a new route, alpine style, on the south face of Shishapangma (8026m) in Tibet.
-Ultimately bad, unstable weather prevented us from being able to attempt our new line, but whilst waiting hopefully for the weather to improve we climbed two other routes on the same face.
-Both times we climbed in a ‘single push’ from 5,700m up to 7800m and 7600m, respectively.
-Both days were spent climbing for the whole day, up to 21 hours on the go, climbing up and then down-climbing on steep, alpine terrain.
+Our objective was to climb a new route, alpine style, on the south face of Shishapangma (8,026 meters) in Tibet.
+Ultimately, bad, unstable weather prevented us from being able to attempt our new line, but while waiting hopefully for the weather to improve we climbed two other routes on the same face.
+Both times we climbed in a “single push” from 5,700 meters up to 7,800 meters and 7,600 meters, respectively.
+Both days were spent climbing for the whole day, up to 21 hours on the go, climbing up and then downclimbing on steep alpine terrain.

 On both days, I felt totally great!
 For me it was a welcome surprise and a bit of a revelation to see how well I could keep up with Ueli, how much stronger I felt, and how well I could perform compared to my previous expeditions.